fasterci/rules_gitops/README.md

 The `create_gitops_prs` tool will query all `gitops` targets which have set the ***deploy_branch*** attribute (see [k8s_deploy](#k8s_deploy)) and the ***release_branch_prefix*** attribute value that matches the `release_branch` parameter.

+In case you need to specify a custom Bazel flag during the pull request process, you can add one `--bazel_flag` such as `--bazel_flag --config=ci` or multiple such as `--bazel_flag --config=ci --bazel_flag --color=no`.

 The all discovered `gitops` targets are grouped by the value of ***deploy_branch*** attribute.
 The one deployment branch will accumulate the output of all corresponding `gitops` targets.

 For example, we define two deployments: grafana and prometheus.
 Both deployments share the same namespace.
 The deployments a grouped by namespace.